-Randy Batchelor is a solar energy professional with experience designing and building projects ranging from small off-grid power systems to utility-scale plants connected at medium Voltage.
-Randy has been working in the solar industry since 2006 at several rapidly growing companies where he has filled various roles in engineering and construction management.
-Randy has...[more]
+Randy Batchelor is a licensed Electrical Engineer in California and is a NABCEP Certified PV Professional.
+He has experience with projects ranging from small off-grid power systems to utility-scale plants connected at medium Voltage.
+Randy has been working in the solar industry since 2006 and has been involved in the design and construction of hundreds of PV systems,...[more]

 Set up email notifications and your student profile (Text)